jay-ithiel/guild-dev/prd/README.md

-# Blogstack
+# Guild

 ## Intro
-Blogstack is a decentralized blog site powered by Blockstack.
+Guild is a decentralized blog site powered by Blockstack.
 The goal is to be the destination to share and discover innovative ideas, stories, news/entertainment articles in the new, decentralized internet.

 ## Who's it for?